Expression Interrupted

 The first hearing of the trial was held on 19-23 June 2017.
 In his defense statement, Yazıcı rejected the accusations and said he had no contribution to either the preparation or the release of the TV commercial in question.

-Prosecutor asks for aggravated life sentence
+Prosecutor demands aggravated life imprisonment sentence

-Making his defense statement against the prosecutor’s final opinion at the hearing held on 12 February 2018, Yazıcı initially responded to the allegations concerning a letter found in a USB drive belonging to him, which was allegedly written by Fethullah Gülen to a judge tried and convicted for “membership in FETÖ.”
+Making his statement against the prosecutor’s final opinion at the hearing held on 12 February 2018, Yazıcı initially responded to the allegations concerning a letter found in a USB drive belonging to him, which was allegedly written by Fethullah Gülen to a judge tried and convicted for “membership in FETÖ.”

 Yazıcı stated that the document was fake and had been put on the USB drive without his knowledge, adding that the spelling mistakes found in the letter proved its inauthenticity.
-Yazıcı said that the word “hasebiyle” (“on account of”) was written as “hesabıyla” (“by rate of”) in the letter, which was probably due to the fact the person who produced the document was rather young, as opposed to Gülen, who, according to Yazıcı, carefully checked everything he wrote.
+Yazıcı said that the word “hasebiyle” (“on account of”) was written as “hesabıyla” (“by rate of”) in the letter, which was probably due to the fact the person who forged the document was rather young, as opposed to Gülen, who, according to Yazıcı, carefully checked everything he wrote.

 Citing an expert report on the document, Yazıcı said that the letter contained similar stains found in a letter sent in 2013 by Gülen to then President Abdullah Gül.
 Stating that the letter’s signature was the same as the one in the 2013 letter, Yazıcı claimed that it was not possible for a person to repeat exactly the exact same signature two years apart.